Online exams and assessments (eAssessment)

 What to expect

 All eAssessment exams use a high quality wi-fi/LAN connection.
 Technical support staff are available to assist you with any problems, including backup laptops.
-The laptop has a Safe Exam Browser, which is locked down to prevent access to the wider web.

 - Unless your faculty instructs otherwise, you'll be provided with a Monash laptop.